sktston/vcx-demo-ios/README.md

 ## Steps to run Demo

 #### Cloud Agent
-You would like to start [Dummy Cloud Agent](https://github.com/hyperledger/indy-sdk/tree/master/vcx/dummy-cloud-agent) in the remote host with a specific IP address rather than localhost, or you need to modify the `serviceEndPoint` of invitation from Faber to 10.0.2.2 which is the localhost of the iOS simulator.
+You need to start [Dummy Cloud Agent](https://github.com/hyperledger/indy-sdk/tree/master/vcx/dummy-cloud-agent) in the remote host with a specific IP address rather than localhost

 Update the `agncy_url` field in the [ViewController.swift](https://github.com/sktston/vcx-demo-ios/blob/master/VcxDemo/ViewController.swift) file with your cloud agent's url